transkatgirl/kat-s-bookshelf/README.md

 #### Introductory Coverage

-The following fields of study have introductory courses in the bookshelf:
+The following fields of study have introductory courses in the bookshelf (excluding prerequisites):

 - Economics
 - Sociology